KrisPrime235/DankMemer_Spammer/README.md

   <tr><td>application.debug</td><td>This enables / disables debugging to debug.ini (Enabled by default)</td><td>IntBool</td></tr>
   <tr><td>bot.prefix</td><td>This is the prefix to be added to every command</td><td>String</td></tr>
 </table>

+Works with both Desktop Application as well as Chrome Tab (Discord must be the top tab in that window)